petrusceles/ROS-Playground/README.md

 # ros-playground

-Package to move turtlebot3 based on defined trajectory function
+Package to move turtlebot3 based on defined trajectory equation

 Robotics subject assignment in University